danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

 After completing this lab, you will be able to:

-- Prepare an MySQL server running in an Azure VM (the primary server) and the Azure Database for MySQL Server Single Server (the replica server) for data-in replication
+- Prepare a MySQL server running in an Azure VM (the primary server) and the Azure Database for MySQL Server Single Server (the replica server) for data-in replication
 - Link the primary and replica servers and start data-in replication
 - Stop data-in replication and remove replication relationships